1952 FA Cup final

 The 1952 FA Cup final was the final match of the 1951–52 staging of the Football Association Challenge Cup (better known as the FA Cup), English football's main cup competition.
 The match was contested by Newcastle United and Arsenal at Wembley Stadium in London on 3 May 1952.
+Newcastle, who were the defending champions, won the match 1–0.

-It was hitherto only the second time that an FA Cup Final was played in May; 1937 being the first.
-Newcastle appeared in their 11th final in total and their second successive final, while it was Arsenal's sixth final and their second in three years.
+The match was only the second time that an FA Cup Final was played in May, with the 1937 final being the first.
+Newcastle appeared in their 11th final in total and their second successive final, whilst it was Arsenal's sixth final and their second in three years.